|

 Banking

-Robinhood customers can sign up for a cash management program called Cash Card.
-This includes a debit card (plus the ability to send checks by mail), fractional crypto or stock rewards, and a cash-back benefit.
+Robinhood clients can enroll in a helpful cash management program called Cash Card.
+As the name implies, it includes a debit card (along with the ability to send checks in the mail).
+You can also earn fractional crypto or fractional stocks, plus there’s a cash-back feature.

-Robinhood also has an FDIC sweep for uninvested cash, which can pay up to 4.25% APY with a premium plan.
-Public has a similar FDIC-insured cash service paying 4.1% APY without a premium plan, though it doesn’t come with a debit card or other perks.
+Robinhood also offers an FDIC sweep for uninvested cash, which currently pays up to 4% APY with a premium plan.
+Public has a similar FDIC service paying 4.1% APY without needing a premium plan.
+However, Public doesn’t have any other perks like a debit card.

 Winner: Robinhood